Semi-ATE/Semi-ATE-Installer/README.md

 Make sure that conda is installed via [maxiconda](https://www.maxiconda.org/).
 This brings `conda` **and** `mamba` to your system.
 It is **IMPERATIVE** that this package is installed in the `base` environment!

-1. `conda activate base`
+1. Go to the base environment : `conda activate base`
-2. `mamba install Semi-ATE-Installer`
+2. Install the Semi-ATE Installer : `mamba install Semi-ATE-Installer`
-3. Execute `ate-installer` and follow the installer.
+3. Install Semi-ATE in an environment : `ate-installer`, select the environment and follow the installer.